 Jump to:

-Many street food vendors around Bombay serve delicious misal pav, and I have been fortunate to try many of these places.
-It's one of my favorite snacks and I make this elaborate authentic version on special occasions like KR's birthday or a house party.
+Many street food vendors around Mumbai serve their own take on Misal Pav, and I’ve been lucky to try several of them.
+It’s one of my all-time favorite snacks, and I love making this elaborate, authentic version for special occasions like KR’s birthday or when we have guests over for a house party.

 Why make this